NethermindEth/Forta-Agents/Apeswap-Bots/Tokens-Ownership-Transfers/README.md

 ## Alerts

 - APESWAP-6-1
-  - Fired when ownership is renounced on BANANA/GNANA token contract
+  - Fired when ownership is renounced on BANANA/GNANA token contract.
   - Severity is always set to "Info".
   - Type is always set to "Info" .
   - Metadata contains: